Comparing a radiation damage model for avalanche photodiodes through in-situ observation of CubeSat based devices: Introduction

 \section{Introduction}

-The democratization of space access, often dubbed New Space, has opened up the potential of low cost missions utilizing commercial off the shelf (COTS) components.
-While a burgeoning market for small satellite platform systems has developed, CubeSats in particular, payloads may require the use of non space grade devices and sub-systems.
-Whilst testing and qualifying these for vibration, thermal, and vacuum conditions is relatively well established, testing instruments for radiation induced damage remains less representative and amounts to a source of high uncertainty for satellite missions ~\cite{campola2019radiation}.
-Even if radiation tolerance of a component is known, this information needs to be combined with measurements, or predictions of its exposure to the types, levels, and energy distribution of radiation.
+The democratization of space access, often dubbed New Space, has opened up the potential of low-cost missions utilizing commercial-off-the-shelf (COTS) components.
+While a rapidly expanding market exists for small satellite platform systems such as CubeSats, on-board scientific instruments may require non-space grade devices and sub-systems.
+Whilst testing for vibration, thermal, and vacuum conditions are relatively well established, testing for radiation-induced damage remains less representative and amounts to a large source of uncertainty for satellite missions ~\cite{campola2019radiation, cotsuncertainty1, cotsuncertainty2}.
+Even if a component's radiation tolerance is known, it must be assessed along with measurements or predictions of its exposure to different radiation types, intensity levels, and energy distribution ~\cite{campola2019radiation}.

-Space radiation in general occurs due to highly energetic particles like electrons, protons, ions, and neutrons.
-Radiation damages can be categorized as Single event effects and Cumulative effects.
-Cumulative radiation damages are further subcategorized as Total Ionizing Doses (TID) and Displacement Damage Doses (DDD)~\cite{spenvis_background}.
-Here, we primarily focus on the cumulative radiation doses that cause the circuits' gradual performance deterioration.
+Space radiation in general occurs due to highly energetic particles like electrons, protons, ions, and neutrons which can damage spacecraft electronics.~\cite{spaceraddamage1,spaceraddamage2,spaceraddamage3}.
+Radiation damage can be categorized as single event effects or cumulative effects.
+Cumulative radiation damage is further sub-categorized as Total Ionizing Dose (TID) and Displacement Damage Dose (DDD)~\cite{spenvis_background}.

-The radiation-induced performance degradation is not always well understood for COTS devices which are not radiation hardened by design, hence the observed degradation may vary significantly on a part-to-part basis ~\cite{campola2019radiation}.
-Nevertheless, using the radiation modelling of the satellite and its environment the radiation exposure of instruments still need to be simulated and compared with radiation tests.
-This forms the primary means by which in-orbit performance can be assured.
+Radiation-induced performance degradation is often not well understood for COTS devices which are not radiation hardened by design.
+Hence the observed degradation may vary significantly on a part-to-part basis ~\cite{campola2019radiation}.
+Nevertheless, estimating the radiation exposure of instruments and observing the results of radiation tests remain the primary means by which in-orbit performance can be assured.